Linguine with Clams is an easy dinner than comes together in under 30 minutes. It is fancy enough for guests, but easy enough for a weeknight meal.

 The way we keep this recipe quick is by multi tasking.
 Resist the urge to prepare all your ingredients as the first step.

-Your linguine will likely be done before it is time to toss it with the sauce.
+The linguine will be done before it is time to toss it with the sauce.
 If it sits for too long, it might start to stick together.
 You can give it a quick rinse with warm water, draining it well, and then add it to the sauce for easy tossing.

 Storing